Why We Need the Family of God for Change

 (English & Español)

-Here’s the key role a loving community plays in holistic discipleship (biblically and neurobiologically):
+Here’s the key role a loving community plays in holistic discipleship, both biblically and neurobiologically:

-Discipleship isn’t only learning Jesus’ ideas—it’s being reshaped into Jesus’ kind of person, adopting the lifestyle of Jesus.
-That requires an environment where new patterns can be practiced until they become normal—and where others can lovingly model, encourage, and correct you along the way.
+Discipleship isn’t only learning Jesus’ ideas — it’s being reshaped into Jesus’ kind of person, adopting the lifestyle of Jesus.
+That requires an environment where new patterns can be practiced until they become normal.
+It also requires people who lovingly model, encourage, and correct you along the way.

 Bible: We’re formed as a body, with each part supplying what others lack (1 Corinthians 12; Ephesians 4).